sktime/sktime/docs/source/installation.rst

 Installation
 ============

-``sktime`` requires an environment with python version 3.6 or higher.
+``sktime`` requires an environment with python version 3.6, 3.7, or 3.8.

+We appreciate community contributions towards 3.9 compatibility.

 Release versions
 ----------------